tewhatuora/api-standards/docs/api-development/13-Version Control.md

 ### URI (Path) Versioning (Supported)

 For URL-based versioning the [Uniform Resource Identifier (URI)](./URIs) **MUST** include `/v{N}` with the major version (N) and v as a prefix.
-Agencies **should not** include minor version numbers.
+API Providers **should not** include minor version numbers.
 Considering semantic version description above only the **MAJOR** version should be represented in the URI.

 **<span class="smallcaps">Example</span>**